project-gemmi/gemmi/paper.md

 affiliations:
  - name: Global Phasing Ltd., Cambridge, UK
    index: 1
-date: 17 January 2022
+date: 19 January 2022
 bibliography: paper.bib

 ---

 # Summary

-GEMMI is a library, accompanied by a set of programs, developed primarily for use in the field of macromolecular crystallography (MX).
+GEMMI is a library, accompanied by a set of small programs, developed primarily for use in the field of macromolecular crystallography (MX).
 Parts of this library are useful also in structural bioinformatics and in chemical crystallography.